 Route 100 through the Mad River Valley follows the eastern edge of the northern half of the Green Mountain National Forest, making it one of Vermont’s most scenic stretches of road.
 Tucked into the forest in Granville you’ll find family-favorite Moss Glen Falls, a breathtaking waterfall just a short walk into the woods, with easy access from Route 100.
 A backdrop of fall colors make the waterfall even more sensational.
 On your way to or from the falls, round off your quintessential Vermont experience at The Warren Store.
 Order a sandwich on homemade bread at the deli or a whoopie pie from the bakery in the barn out back.

 Pinning down peak foliage is tricky.
 Luckily, there are plenty of others doing it for us.
 Check the Vermont Travel & Tourism Foliage Forecaster or the Yankee Live Foliage Map to plan your optimal trip.
 Then get out there with your favorite people and soak in the autumn beauty, because pretty soon you’ll be giving it up for the frosty Vermont winter.

 1. 41st Annual Harvest Festival at Shelburne Farms

 September 21st, 2019, 10:00am-4:00pm

 Cost: $10 adult/$5 seniors and children/children 2 years and under are free/admission is free for membership holders

 This annual festival never disappoints!
 The barnyard animals will be out for visiting as always, but this festival offers so much more!
-Join this fall celebration and enjoy a variety of live music and other performances, fresh farm food, a plethora of free activities for kids, horse-drawn hayrides, local artisans, as well as live bird presentations by Outreach for Earth Stewardship.
+Join this fall celebration and enjoy a variety of live music and other performances, fresh farm food, local artisans, and a plethora of free activities for kids.
+In the past, they have offered horse-drawn hayrides, as well as live bird presentations.